J-Andrew4852/GradShow2022-ManualLaunch/README.md

 # Exhibition Space : Curtin Design Grad Show 2022
-This is the Git repo for the 2022 Curtin University Design Grad Show.
+This is the Git repo for the 2022 Curtin University Design Grad Show (Manual Launch).

+We can work on this website and after any pushes to main I will manually upload to SiteGround where the site will be live at the curtin domains.
+Or we can work on the previous GitHub repo and work on getting the curtin domain names into the Vercel website, as the Vercel website does function better.

 For **students contributing** to the project please refer to: [CONTRIBUTING.md](CONTRIBUTING.md)